Contrast-Security-OSS/docs/content/admin/org_settings/OrgNotifications.md

 Organizational notifications alert users when key events occur with their Contrast deployment.
 Organization administrators can define default notification settings for all users in their organization by going to the **User menu > Organization Settings > Notifications tab**.

-> **Note:** Individual users can modify the default subscriptions that you set.
+> **Note:** Individual users can modify the default subscriptions that you set; however, integration notification settings are managed at the organizational level only.
 For more information, go to the [account Notifications](user-account.html#user-notify) article.

 ### Default user settings